solo-io/unik/docs/api.md

 Get all providers available to the targeted unik backend.

-Retruns a list with the names of all providers.
+Returns a list with the names of all providers.

 ## Images